Mike Logan (Law & Order): Law & Order: Criminal Intent

-In 2005, the character was added to Law & Order: Criminal Intent.
+In 2005, the character was added to Law & Order: Criminal Intent, a presence described as providing "the strongest link between CI and Law & Order".
 He was reintroduced in the fourth-season episode "Stress Position", where he helps the Major Case Squad's investigation of a case of prisoner abuse involving corrupt corrections officers who torture Arab prisoners.
 Detectives Robert Goren (Vincent D'Onofrio) and Alexandra Eames (Kathryn Erbe) question Logan's girlfriend, prison nurse Gina Lowe (Arija Bareikis), about prison drug testing and her interactions with a murdered corrections officer.
 Later, the detectives deduce that Unit Counselor Kurt Plumm (Wayne Duvall) is the ringleader and is planning to have Lowe killed to silence her.

 Goren and Logan attempt to escort her to safety, but the prison goes into lockdown, trapping all three inside.
 Plumm and his partners corner Logan, Goren, and Lowe in a corridor.
 Goren convinces the other guards to defy Plumm, however, and one of the officers opens the gates to free the detectives and Lowe.
 Logan picks up a guard's discarded billy club and approaches Plumm menacingly, but he resists the urge to assault the man.
 "That guy," Logan later says to Goren, "he would have been worth another 10 years in Staten Island."
 Also in the episode, Captain James Deakins (Jamey Sheridan) reveals that Logan's former superior officer, Lieutenant Anita Van Buren (S. Epatha Merkerson), had tried three times to get him transferred back to her command after his reassignment, all to no avail.

 Logan returns to Manhattan as a detective at the Major Case Squad in the fifth season (under Deakins' directive), promoted to senior partner with Det.
 Carolyn Barek (Annabella Sciorra).
 In the 2006 episode "To the Bone", he uses deadly force against a murder suspect, unaware that the man is an undercover police officer.
-He is cleared of official misconduct, but is troubled by having killed a fellow officer; he reaches out to Olivet for counseling.
+He is cleared of official misconduct, but suffers from PTSD symptoms as a result of killing a fellow officer; he reaches out to Olivet for counseling.